ejnnr/ejnnr.github.io/content/authors/erik/_index.md

 # Interests to show in About widget
 interests:
-- Reinforcement Learning
+- Reward Learning
-- AI Safety
-- Equivariant Deep Learning
+- Interpretability
-- Causality
+- Robust ML

 # Education to show in About widget
 education: